Alex has spent a lifetime in the sewing industry

 from book of masters" and discharged.

-Frister & Rossmann tried handling the machines themselves directly for a while, appointing their own German directors, but that was not as successful or easy.
-Basically they were manufacturers not salesmen and after a period they decided to once more trust an agent to import their sewing machines.
+Frister & Rossmann tried handling the machines themselves directly for a while, appointing their own German directors, but that was not as successful or very easy.
+Basically they were manufacturers not salesmen and after a period they decided to once more trust an agent and to export their sewing machines to them.
 I expect with much tighter procedures.

 Later importer’s were S. Lowe & Son of 49 Fore Street London, who had the rights from around 1886 onward.
 Lowe may have been in business with O Quitman who we shall get to a little later on in our story.
 If you look back at the top of our page you will see a large F&R advert from Sewing Machine and Cycle News.
 The year of the magazine was early 1888 and clearly shows S. Lowe of 49 Fore Street as the Sole Agent fro F&R. Also they were selling their machines as Improved Singer and Wheeler & Wilson machines, cheeky!